About the Author: A.J. Martelli

 The Impact also won two New York Press Association Awards while I was sports editor

-Now that I have graduated college, I am currently working as a sports reporter for The Examiner in Westchester, N.Y., a hyperlocal newspaper.
-I cover high school sports for The Examiner and I’m paying my dues, in hopes of one day working for MLB.com.
+Now that I have graduated college, I am currently working as a sports reporter for the Poughkeepsie Journal, in (you guessed it) Poughkeepsie, N.Y.
+I cover high school sports for the Journal and I’m paying my dues, in hopes of one day working for MLB.com.
 Yankee Yapping was featured on the main page of MLBlogs in 2010, so hopefully the “baseball brass” like my writing enough to one day hire me as a reporter.

 To this point, I’d have to say the highlight of my career was interviewing New York Giants’ quarterback and two-time Super Bowl Champion and MVP Eli Manning.
 I was blessed with the assignment of covering an annual golf outing which Manning attends, and I was able to ask him some questions in a media scrum, then write an article about the event.
 That’s the back of my head, next to the cameraman! …